Car Roof Rack Fuel Economy Penalty Calculator

 For many drivers, the most useful lesson is that empty roof equipment is not free.
 If you only use the rack occasionally, removing it between trips can save fuel, reduce wind noise, and improve garage clearance.
 If you travel often with bulky gear, comparing a roof box with a hitch-mounted carrier may reveal a meaningful efficiency difference.
 Families planning vacations, cyclists carrying bikes, skiers using rooftop carriers, and fleet operators with roof-mounted equipment can all use this calculator to make more informed choices.

 Fuel savings may look small on one trip, but repeated over a year they can become noticeable.
 The same is true for emissions.
-Burning one gallon of gasoline releases roughly 8.89 kg of CO₂, so reducing unnecessary fuel use has an environmental benefit as well as a financial one.
+Reducing unnecessary fuel use lowers the carbon released by the trip.
 If you want to continue comparing transportation costs, you can also explore the commute cost calculator or the car cost per mile calculator.